-If you're looking for a great wireless experience, the best Astro headset that we've tested so far is the Astro A50 Gen 4 Wireless 2019.
-These comfortable headphones have a well-balanced sound profile and if you like to customize your audio experience, their companion software offers a graphic EQ with presets so you can tweak the sound to suit your needs.
-Their charging dock also acts as a wireless transmitter for the headset and it has a low enough latency not to be noticeable by most gamers.
+If you're looking for a great wireless experience, the best Astro headset that we've tested is the Astro A50 Gen 4 Wireless 2019.
+These comfortable headphones have a well-balanced sound profile, and if you like to customize your audio experience, their companion software offers a graphic EQ with presets so you can tweak the sound to suit your needs.
+Their charging dock also acts as a wireless transmitter for the headset, and it has a low enough latency not to be noticeable by most gamers.
 They have over 17 hours of battery life too, which is great for long gaming sessions.
 For shotcalling commands or chatting with friends, their excellent boom microphone ensures that you'll be heard clearly, even in noisy environments like gaming tournaments.
-On the downside, they're very bulky and feel heavy on your head.
-They also don't block out much background noise, although this shouldn't be too much of a problem if you're gaming in your living room.

 Unfortunately, these over-ears have a very bulky design and feel heavy on your head.
 They also need to be connected to their base station in order to work, so they aren't very portable.
 They leak a bit of noise, which may be annoying to anyone sitting nearby, and they have a terrible noise isolation performance, so they aren't ideal for use in lively environments.
 That said, if you plan on gaming at home, these headphones are a solid choice.